Santa Fe College Course Enhancement Grant

 Course enhancement in the context of this call for proposals is the incorporation of contemporary European or specifically European Union (EU) content equal to at least 20% of total course content into existing courses that do not currently contain a substantial European focus.
 Priority will be given to proposals in fields that do not currently offer substantial Europe related course offerings.

 We encourage proposals from faculty in all departments at Santa Fe College.
+Adjunct faculty are not eligible to receive a course enhancement award.
 Proposals can be submitted in the following two categories:

 (1) Proposals that include content on contemporary European subjects.
 These are courses in which at least 20% of the coursework/course time would be directly related to Europe or European subjects broadly defined upon revision of the course.
 Priority will be given to those courses with the potential to attract students from a broad array of disciplines.